 Ultimately, every organization is going to have unique challenges to overcome, and there isn't a one-size-fits-all approach when it comes to LLMs.
-As the world becomes more data driven, everything, including LLMs, will be reliant on having a strong foundation of data.
+As the world becomes more data driven, everything - including LLMs - will be reliant on having a strong foundation of data.
 LLMs are incredible tools, but they have to be used and implemented on top of this strong data foundation.
-Databricks brings both that strong data foundation as well as the integrated tools to let you use and fine-tune LLMs in your domain.
+Databricks brings both that strong data foundation as well as the integrated tools to let you use and fine-tune LLMs and build agent systems that can reason over your data.